 Year One is an exciting year for your child and another small step in his/her journey towards independence.
 If your child loves school at the end of Year One, this is an achievement in itself.

-all other stationery can be placed in the snap-lock bag from the pack ready to be stored.
+- all stationery items can be placed in the snap-lock bag from the pack ready to be stored.
 We will be sharing items in the Year 1 classroom, so we ask that you do not label stationary items.

 Please help your children to be independent and self-sufficient by teaching them to: